-Chateau de la Gardine – 60% Grenache , 20% Mourvedre , 15% Syrah , and 5% Muscardin .
+Chateau de la Gardine Chateauneuf du Pape – 60% Grenache, 20% Mourvedre, 15% Syrah, and 5% Muscardin.
 The wine is aged in a combination of vats and barrels, on average this works out to 60% in vats, and 40% in barrel for close to 12 months.
 On average the production is about 11,500 cases per year.

-Chateau de la Gardine Cuvee l’Immortelle – 33% Grenache, 33% Mourvedre and 33% is aged in a unique shaped vessel, short, conical French oak tank.
+Chateau de la Gardine Cuvee l’Immortelle – 34% Grenache, 33% Mourvedre and 33% Syrah.
+The terroir is pure galets in the La Gardine lieu-dit.
+The wine is aged in a unique shaped vessel, short, conical French oak tank.
 Very little wine is produced making this impossible to find.
 Production is about 90 cases per year.

-Serving and Decanting Domaine de la Gardine with Wine, Food Pairing Tips
+Serving Domaine de la Gardine with Wine, Food Pairing Tips

 The white wine of Domaine de La Gardine is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.